rabbitmq/rabbitmq-website/site/queues.md

 and so on.

+Most optional arguments can be dynamically changed after queue declaration but there are exceptions.
+For example, [queue type](/quorum-queues.html) (`x-queue-type`) and max number of [queue priorities](/priority.html) (`x-max-priority`) must be set at queue declaration time and cannot be changed after that.

-Optional arguments can be provided in two ways:
+Optional queue arguments can be set in a couple of ways:

  * To groups of queues using [policies](/parameters.html#policies) (recommended)
  * On a per-queue basis when a queue is declared by a client